Scaling can lead to compositional generalization: Scaling can lead to compositional generalization

 \subsection{Complexity of generalizing solution dominates memorizing solution asymptotically}

 Memorizing all tasks of a compositional task family by definition requires exponential network capacity.
 Intuitively, a solution that captures the underlying compositional structure and thus generalizes should be more efficient.
 A priori, it is however not clear whether such a solution exists for a finite-sized, multilayer perceptron.
 As we have argued before, hyperteachers can be regarded as a general class of compositional task families.
 It is therefore instructive to consider whether a finite-sized multilayer perceptron can implement any hyperteacher without having to memorize the exponential number of possible tasks.
-The following theorem answers this question in the affirmative. \begin{theorem} For any $\varepsilon > 0$, there exists a ReLU multilayer perceptron that approximates a hyperteacher with $M$ modules to within $\varepsilon$ error in the $\|\cdot\|_{\infty}$ norm using $\mathcal{O}\left(\frac{M}{\varepsilon^2}\right)$ neurons. \end{theorem} The corresponding constructive proof is presented in Appendix~\ref{appsec:proof-mlp-hyperteacher}.
+The following theorem answers this question in the affirmative. \begin{theorem} Let $\left ( \bm{\Theta}_{m} \in \mathbb{R}^{I \times H} \right )$ be a sequence of uniformly bounded matrices.
+Then, for any $M\in\mathbb{N}$, $\varepsilon > 0$, and on any compact input set, $\mathcal{X} \times \mathcal{Z}$ with $\mathcal{Z} = \{ \bm{z}: \|\bm{z}\|_1 \leq 1 \}$, there exists a ReLU multilayer perceptron that approximates a hyperteacher to within $\varepsilon$ error in the $\|\cdot\|_{\infty}$ norm using $\mathcal{O}\left(\frac{1}{\sqrt\varepsilon}+M\right)$ neurons. \end{theorem} The corresponding constructive proof is presented in Appendix~\ref{appsec:proof-mlp-hyperteacher} along with an extension to hyperteachers with multiple layers.
 Theorem~\ref{thm:mlp-hyperteacher} notably states that the number of neurons required for the generalizing solution scales linearly in the number of modules $M$.
 Consistent with our experimental findings, this means that as $M$ grows, the simplicity of the fully generalizing solution will increasingly dominate the naive memorizing solution.